-This course covers the basic principles of horticulture as it relates to various aspects of commercial production.
+HRT 101Introduction to Horticulture3 SHCThis course covers the basic principles of horticulture as it relates to various aspects of commercial production.
 (3/0)

-HRT 104 Landscape Design and Implementation
+HRT 104 Landscape Design and Implementation 3 SHC

 This course is a study of landscape design and drafting as well as landscape installation techniques.
 (2/3)